Sydney’s Specialists in rising damp solutions

 (It can take some years for rising damp to become a structural issue).

-Textbook rising damp does not generally go above around one metre, there are other factors that can cause it to go above one metre.
-As a general rule of thumb, if you have what looks like rising damp coming out half way up a wall (say 1.6m above the floor without any damage below that point) or from the ceiling, then it is highly likely that it is not rising damp.
+Textbook rising damp does not generally go above around one metre in height, there are other factors that can cause it to go above one metre.
+As a general rule of thumb, if you have what looks like rising damp coming out half way up a wall (say 1.6m above the floor without any damage below that point) or from the ceiling, then it is highly likely that it is not rising damp but a hole in the wall from an air conditioning unit, vent, extension joint, balcony or a crack.

 If you have a basement that is RETAINING soil then you may require Basement Waterproofing.
 We are excellent Basement Waterproofers and have tackled some of THE most difficult basement waterproofing jobs you can imagine.